Dan McMurtrie is the founder/portfolio manager of Tyro Partners. Tyro is a process-driven, fundamental, long-short equity hedge fund.

 The fund’s compounded capital at a 25% CAGR over the last five years.
 But McMurtrie only recently burst onto the scene after Tyro’s famous Dating whitepaper (which you can read here).

-McMurtrie’s latest interview dives deep into decision-making optimization, utility versus intrinsic value, and pockets of market inefficiencies.
+McMurtrie’s latest Real Vision interview dives deep into decision-making optimization, utility versus intrinsic value, and pockets of market inefficiencies.

 Let’s explore each of these ideas with my “Best Hits” from the interview.
 Note that text in bold is my emphasis.

 Dan McMurtrie On How Your Health Can Affect Your Trading & Decision Making

 “And what I started reading into was how your decision making got changed based on the conditions you’re in.
 And what I found is that your body is exposed to certain things for very extended periods of time, your ability to make even basic decisions is completely impaired.
 And that’s a really complicated topic, because as you mentioned, it can go into your health, I can go into your social circle, it can go into what your current level of risk is, what’s going on in the market.”

 Optimal decision-making isn’t the result of “more reps” in front of the trading screen.
 Like weightlifting, most of the actual work happens outside the gym (or screens) — while we sleep or rest.